naccdata/data-platform-demos/README.md

-# Form Upload Demonstration Code
+# Data Platform Demonstration Code

-Demonstration code for uploading form data to the NACC Data Platform.
+Demonstration code for working with the NACC Data Platform.

-These projects demonstrate using the Flywheel SDK or the Flywheel CLI tool to connect to the Flywheel instance using code that uploads a file from disk.
+See the [documenation](https://naccdata.github.io/data-platform-demos) for general guidance.

 Keep reading here for details on running the demonstrations.
-See the [documenation](https://naccdata.github.io/form-upload-demo) for general guidance on options.

 ## Reporting issues

-If you run into a problem with the demo, please see the [Issues page](https://github.com/naccdata/form-upload-demo/issues) of this repository and either chime in on an issue or[create a new one](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+If you run into a problem with the demo, please see the [Issues page](https://github.com/naccdata/data-platform-demos/issues) of this repository and either chime in on an issue or[create a new one](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Setting up demo environment